cross-cultural-data-literacy/2021-our-participants/README.md

 - "I live together with" sentence generation doesn't always work.
 Might be better to replace with "living situation:" followed by the answer itself.
 - Host project somewhere.
 - Check if it can be implemented in the main wordpress website
+- Add _important_ and _pet_ rows to personal card.
+Maybe pet to grid view